 What gets people most during fasting are social pressures and food signals from the environment.
 If your family is cooking a nice steak dinner with some steaming vegetables, then you’ll definitely get the urge to simply quit it and give in.
 What’s more, getting the runs over even just looking at food may cause an insulin response – that placebo effect is that strong.

-So, unless you have the mental fortitude and sheer willpower to sit in front of a cake without having the desire to eat it (a feat of Agogean discipline), you would want to be in an environment with as little food induced stimulation as possible.
+So, unless you have the mental fortitude and sheer willpower to sit in front of a cake without having the desire to eat it, you would want to be in an environment with as little food induced stimulation as possible.
 Spend the time in solitude or have a short retreat.

 Going to bed at the end of the second day isn’t nearly as hard as during the first.
 Your body will have already adapted to creating energy from within and, what’s more, your mind has come out of the habit of eating.